kohya-ss/sd-scripts/README.md

 The command to install PyTorch is as follows:
 `pip3 install torch==2.4.0 torchvision==0.19.0 --index-url https://download.pytorch.org/whl/cu124`

+Aug 27, 2024:

+- FLUX.1 LoRA training now supports CLIP-L LoRA.
+Please remove `--network_train_unet_only`.
+T5XXL is not trained.
+The output of T5XXL is still cached, so `--cache_text_encoder_outputs` or `--cache_text_encoder_outputs_to_disk` is still required.
+The trained LoRA can be used with ComfyUI.
+  - `flux_extract_lora.py` and `convert_flux_lora.py` do not support CLIP-L LoRA.
+- `--sigmoid_scale` is now effective even when `--timestep_sampling shift` is specified.
+Normally, leave it at 1.0.
+Larger values make the value before shift closer to a uniform distribution.

+- __Experimental__ `--fp8_base_unet` option is added to `flux_train_network.py`.
+Flux can be trained with fp8, and CLIP-L can be trained with bf16/fp16.
+When specifying this option, the `--fp8_base` option is not required (Flux is fp8, and CLIP-L is bf16/fp16, regardless of the `--fp8_base` option).

 Aug 25, 2024:
 Added `shift` option to `--timestep_sampling` in FLUX.1 fine-tuning and LoRA training.
 Shifts timesteps according to the value of `--discrete_flow_shift` (shifts the value of sigmoid of normal distribution random number).
 It may be good to start with a value of 3.1582 (=e^1.15) for `--discrete_flow_shift`.
 Sample command: `--timestep_sampling shift --discrete_flow_shift 3.1582 --model_prediction_type raw --guidance_scale 1.0`